-One of the abovementioned actions will be to complete a Form E. This is a financial statement that must be completed by both parties detailing property, savings, liabilities, earnings and any other assets.
-It will need to include various documents as evidence of each party’s financial position such as bank statements, property valuations and wage slips.
+One of these steps will be to complete your Form E. This is a financial statement that must be completed by both of you detailing your assets such as property, savings, liabilities, and income.
+It will also need to include various supporting documents as evidence of your financial position such as bank statements, property valuations and wage slips.

-Each party can then raise questions of the other party’s financial disclosure by way of a questionnaire and must lodge these documents by the dates directed by the Notice of First Appointment.
+Each of you can then raise questions of the other’s financial disclosure in a questionnaire, which must be prepared by the date specified by the court.

 Attending the First Direction Appointment (FDA)

-If the parties are satisfied that disclosure is complete, then this first appointment can also be used as the Financial Dispute Resolution (FDR) hearing, which will save time and money.
+If both parties are satisfied that all information, documentation and evidence has already been supplied then this first appointment can be used as the Financial Dispute Resolution (FDR) hearing.

 Financial Dispute Resolution (FDR) – the final chance to reach an agreement

-This is due to the judge taking more of an active role in the case and providing an indication as to how matters may conclude should they be decided at a final hearing.
-The judge will also remind parties of the associated costs for taking the matter to the final hearing.
+This is due to the judge taking an active role in the case.
+At the FDR, the judge will provide an indication as to how your case should be settled.
+The judge will also remind you of the associated costs for proceeding to a final hearing.

-This usually encourages parties to participate in productive negotiations in a bid to reach a fair settlement and maintain a certain level of autonomy.
-If the parties are unable to reach an agreement, a new judge will be allocated to the case for the purpose of a final hearing.
+The judge’s indication usually encourages productive negotiations in a bid to reach a fair settlement and avoid the risks and costs of a final hearing.
+If you are unable to reach an agreement at this stage, a new judge will be allocated to the case for the final hearing.

-Final Hearing – the judge makes the final decision
+Final Hearing – the judge makes a final decision

-This is the last stage of the financial remedy proceeding.
+This is the last stage of the financial remedy proceedings.
 A date for a final hearing will be received and the ‘day in court’ has arrived – but what does this actually involve?

 The final stage is essentially a trial.
-The judge will listen to all the evidence and take the decision out of the parties’ hands.
-Each party will be required to give evidence and the other party’s legal representative will have the opportunity to cross-examine by asking questions.
+The judge will listen to all the evidence and make a final decision.
+Both of you will be required to give evidence and your legal representatives will have the opportunity to cross-examine by asking questions.

-At the final hearing the judge has the power to force a transfer or sale of a property, order the payment of a lump sum and/or spousal maintenance and even the sharing of pensions.
+You should be mindful that, at the final hearing, the judge has the power to force a transfer or sale of a property, order the payment of a lump sum and/or spousal maintenance and share pensions.

-If you require any further advice regarding financial remedy proceedings or to seek specialist legal advice from Harrison Drury’s family law team please contact Charlotte Hurst on 01772 258321.
+If you require any further advice regarding financial remedy proceedings or to seek specialist legal advice, please contact Harrison Drury’s family law team on 01772 258321.